ABOUT STIs

 • using scented soaps or bubble baths

-• having an intrauterine device (IUD) fitted
+• having an intrauterine device (IUD or coil) fitted

 • using vaginal deodorant